rbwork2024/tcp-udp-validator/README.md

-# TCP-validator
+# TCP-UDP-validator

-This crate is designed to test a client and server sending data to each other through TCP.
+This crate is designed to test a client and server sending data to each other through TCP or UDP.
 A warning will be thrown if the SHA256 checksum fails on the recipient, and a `NACK` will be sent back to the sender.
 The expected response is an `ACK`.

 ## Building